-Home to stunning Georgian architecture and steeped in history and heritage, Bath remains one of the most thriving areas not just to live, but to invest in.
-Founded by the Romans as a thermal spa during 60 AD, the 18th century saw the city’s aesthetic evolve into its current neoclassical elegance complete with geothermal springs that have been preserved to this day, marking it as one of the most sought after spaces to purchase property.
+Home to stunning Georgian architecture and steeped in history and heritage, Bath remains one of the UK’s most desirable cities to live in and invest in property.
+Founded by the Romans as a thermal spa in 60 AD, the city evolved through the 18th century into its iconic neoclassical style, with its famous geothermal springs still preserved today.
+This unique blend of history, culture, and architecture makes it one of the most sought-after locations for property investment.

 Zest Invest is a Bath based property search and acquisition service for investors looking to buy in the Bath area.
 We represent investor buyers across all budgets to ensure that we get you access to the best investment properties and negotiate the lowest possible price for you.
 We search for property on your behalf, according to your specified criteria, saving you both time and money.
 We use our expert property market knowledge and negotiating power to make sure that you get the best deal possible.